bulib/dataWebsite/manage/writing-a-dmp.md

 ## Maintain Your DMP

 Once you have an final version of your data management plan you will want to share it with your team, laboratory, or others.
-Your DMP is only useful if your colleagues understand it and can follow it.
-Finally, you should periodically review your DMP to ensure you're following it and that it meets the needs of your research.
-As your project evolve sit is important to keep the DMP current and useful.
+Your DMP is only useful if your colleagues can understand it.
+Finally, you should periodically review your DMP to ensure you're continuing to meet the needs of your research.
+As your project evolves, remember to keep the DMP current and useful.
 Data management plans are living documents!